Tata Consumer Products Ltd

 Stop the Traffik is calling on this company to take leadership in preventing people being trafficked out of the tea plantations of Assam.
 Stop the Traffik are not accusing Tata Global Beverages of trafficking girls from Assam to be held in situations of modern slavery.
 They are, however, concerned that Tata Global Beverages is engaged in a labour scheme via Amalgamated Plantations in Assam that is fuelling unique forms of vulnerability to modern slavery.
 Of all the possible players, Tata Global Beverages has the power to do the most good in this situation.

-This company has committed to sourcing 100% of its tea sold around the world from Rainforest Alliance Certified farms by 2016.
+This company sells Rainforest Alliance certified tea.
+However this only represents a fraction of this company's total tea sales.
 Rainforest Alliance certification has been dubbed 'Fairtrade light' by critics, as it offers producers no minimum price for their crop, and guarantees a minimum of just 30% of the product is certified.

 As listed on the We Mean Business website, this company has committed to the following climate action initiatives: responsible corporate engagement in climate policy; report climate change information in mainstream reports as a fiduciary duty.

 Source: We Mean Business (2021)